tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Tests.md

 ![test_result_single.jpg](images/test_result_single.jpg)

-Now let's cause a unit test to fail
+Now let's fabricate a unit test failure:

+ * Within the `(deftest string-palindrome-test-pos ...)` expression change "racecar" to "racecars".
+ * Type `C-c C-k` to update the code in the REPL.
+ * Type `C-c C-t C-n` to re-run the unit tests